hackclub-archive/events/hack_night/README.md

 ### Introductions

-Introductions are an icebreaker activity to help hackers learn eachother's names.
+Introductions are an icebreaker activity to help hackers learn each other's names.

 Have each hacker and say their name and the answer to two questions about themselves.
 Here's a few example questions: